Pay To Play: Tackling Once-in-a-Lifetime Hunts

 South Dakota offers a trophy and a non-trophy bison hunt in Custer State Park.
 These animals are eligible for B&C, and for a $10 application, you better believe all of us at Huntin’ Fool have our names going into that hat.

-Maine, New Hampshire, and Vermont offer a low-cost option to get your name in the hat each year for Canadian moose.
-Draw odds are not in our favor—as is to be expected—but there’s plenty of good moose hunting in these states if you get lucky and draw a tag.
-In New Hampshire and Vermont, you’re going to be looking at $25 for an application.
+In New Hampshire and Vermont, you’re looking at $25 for an application.
 Maine runs their draw a little differently and allows you to purchase multiple chances from $15 for one chance up to $55 for 10 chances.
-I always have money heading back East for that longshot that I will get to hunt a big ol’ swamp donkey.
+I always have money heading back East for that long shot that I will get to hunt a big ol’ swamp donkey.

-Other States
+Other States and Considerations

-I do not currently apply for sheep, bear, moose, or goat in the Last Frontier.
-However, I have been flirting with the idea of throwing my name in the hat for muskox.
+I don’t apply for sheep, bear, moose, or goat in the Last Frontier.
+However, I’ve flirted with the idea of throwing my name in the hat for muskox.
 The best part about Alaska is that there’s no point system, so it’s a great state to be able to come in and out of, depending on the year.
-One thing to note about Alaska is that if you are applying in the draw for sheep, brown/grizzly bear, or mountain goat, you must have a Guide-Client Agreement signed prior to applying.
-Unlike most situations in the Lower 48 where it will likely save you money to obtain your permit in the draw, in Alaska, you can book a hunt with a guaranteed permit with one of our Endorsed Outfitters and it will be about the same price.
+Note, if you’re applying in the draw for sheep, brown/grizzly bear, or mountain goat, you must have a Guide-Client Agreement signed prior to applying.

 A bowhunter poses with the caribou he harvested.

-As mentioned before, Wyoming does not have a point system for their bison and mountain goat hunts, but they do have some awesome moose and Rocky Mountain bighorn sheep hunts that have a point system.
-In Wyoming, 75% of permits are allocated to the guys with the most points and then the rest are allocated through a random draw.
-New in 2023, the license split for moose, bighorn sheep, bison, and mountain goat has changed to 90% resident and 10% non-resident, basically eliminating hope for random permits.
+As mentioned before, Wyoming does not have a point system for its bison and mountain goat hunts, but they do have awesome moose and Rocky Mountain bighorn sheep hunts that have a point system.
+In Wyoming, 75% of permits are allocated to those with the most points, and the rest are allocated through a random draw.
+As of 2023, the license split for moose, bighorn sheep, bison, and mountain goat is 90% resident and 10% non-resident, basically eliminating hope for random permits.
 Factoring the 90/10 and 75/25 split, there would need to be a minimum of 40 permits to have a single random permit for non-residents.
-Wyoming is pretty unique when it comes to their random draw as it truly becomes random.
-What I mean by that is that in the random draw, your points don’t mean anything.
-Everyone goes into the draw with an equal chance to draw the permit.
-It does you no good to purchase points as they will not do you any good until you are on top of the points board, and with the current supply and demand curve, that will not be anytime soon.

 Raffle Opportunities

 One of the most underutilized tools in our application arsenal is raffle tags.
 Each year, multiple states offer limited permits that can be acquired through a raffle drawing, most of which offer you the opportunity to have your name in the hat multiple times.
 We write an article about these permits, along with the Commissioner and Reservation permits, each year in our January issue.
-This gives another option to those of us who play the random game as you can take the money you would normally have sunk in the draw and purely put it into raffle drawings or have an additional budget to supplement the state draws with raffle opportunities.
+This gives another option to those of us who play the random game, as you can take the money you would normally have sunk into the draw and purely put it into raffle drawings or have an additional budget to supplement the state draws with raffle opportunities.

-To get yourself going in the right direction, the best first step you can do is allot yourself a budget that you are willing to have invested into these draws each year as it can be overwhelming when you look at your statement after the fact.
-Another point I can’t drive home enough is to not be what we call “a point collector” who always applies for points but never applies for the actual hunts.
+Another point I can’t drive home enough is to not be what we call “a point collector,” who always applies for points but never applies for the actual hunts.
 Yes, there are situations every year that give our hunting season date restrictions, but at the end of the day, you cannot draw one of these permits unless you are in the draw.
-Also, in some situations, it will cost you the same amount to be in the draw as to be building points.
+Also, in some situations, it will cost you the same amount to be in the draw as to build points.
 Don’t forget that your onX Elite Membership gives you full access to our digital version of the magazine.
-Make sure you follow along in our state sections January through June to get the most up-to-date information.
+Make sure you follow along in our state sections, January through June, to get the most up-to-date information.

 Huntin’ Fool